-Hereos are hard to find.
-And They’re often tougher to pin down.
+Heroes are hard to find.
+And they’re often tougher to pin down.
 Vinnie Colaiuta, for one, refuses to bend to expectations—and he doesn’t think you should either.

 It might be different on some other life-sustaining planet, light-years away.
 But here on earth, we sure have a funny relationship with our heroes.

 On one hand, we allow them to influence us in intellectual, emotional, and even physical ways.
 They define what’s possible.
 They move us to tears of joy and of sadness.
 They impact our listening and viewing habits, how much time we put into practicing our craft, the instruments we play, the clubs we visit, the cities we move to, the clothes we wear, the slang we use—even the people we allow ourselves to get close to.

 On the other hand, the intimacy we experience with a singer, actor, or drummer when we truly connect with his or her art—like the closeness we feel with people who take on important flesh-and-blood roles in our lives—can give us a certain misguided sense of ownership.
 We begin to demand things of those people.
 We start to feel that we deserve some say over not only the art they make but their behavior on and off stage.